Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 Decreases acidity.

-- Acidity is caused by excess secretion of acid in the stomach portion of the digestive tract.
+• Acidity is caused by excess acid secretion in the stomach portion of the digestive tract.

-- This stress can occur due to sedentary life, indigestion, and toxin accumulation in the gut (uncleared bowels).
+• This stress can occur due to a sedentary life, indigestion, and toxin accumulation in the gut, such as uncleared bowels.

 Walking helps relieve acidity.

-- It also triggers the motility of the gut and expels gases, and clears stools.
+• This triggers the motility of the bowels, expels gases, and clears stools.

 Aids digestion

-- So walking helps improve digestion and also absorption of food into the blood.
+• So walking helps improve digestion and absorption of food into the blood.

-- The more the activity, the better the digestion is as the system has to retake all the necessary nutrients lost due to exercise, i.e., walking.
+• The more activity there is, the better the digestion is, as the system has to retake all the necessary nutrients lost due to exercise, i.e., walking.

 Relief from constipation